Anytime algorithm: Decision trees

 When the decider has to act, there must be some ambiguity.
 Also, there must be some idea about how to solve this ambiguity.
 This idea must be translatable to a state to action diagram.

 Performance profile

 The performance profile estimates the quality of the results based on the input and the amount of time that is allotted to the algorithm.
 The better the estimate, the sooner the result would be found.
 Some systems have a larger database that gives the probability that the output is the expected output.
-It is important to note that one algorithm can have several performance profiles.
+One algorithm can have several performance profiles.
 Most of the time performance profiles are constructed using mathematical statistics using representative cases.
 For example, in the traveling salesman problem, the performance profile was generated using a user-defined special program to generate the necessary statistics.
 In this example, the performance profile is the mapping of time to the expected results.
 This quality can be measured in several ways: